Włodzimierz Ciołek

-Włodzimierz Ciołek (born 24 March 1956 in Wałbrzych) is a retired Polish football player.
+Włodzimierz Ciołek (born 24 March 1956) is a Polish former professional footballer who played as a striker.

 He played for clubs such as Górnik Wałbrzych and Stal Mielec.
-In season 1983/84 he was a topscorer of Polish League, playing for Górnik Wałbrzych.
+In the 1983–84 season, when playing for Górnik, he became the top league scorer.

-He played for Poland national team, for which he played 29 matches and scored four goals.
+He played for Poland national team, earning 29 caps and scoring four goals.

 Ciołek was a participant at the 1982 FIFA World Cup, where Poland won the third place.
 He scored a goal against Peru.

-Nowadays, Ciołek trains juniors groups in football club PWSZ Górnik Wałbrzych.
+Nowadays, Ciołek trains junior groups in Górnik Wałbrzych.